ubilab-escape/ai-server/README.md

 #### Stage 2
-In this final stage, players must kill STASIS core and solve the [Simon didn't say](https://github.com/ubilab-escape/ai-server/tree/master/Puzzle%202%20Simon) puzzle in order to shut it down.
+In this final stage, players must kill STASIS core and solve [Simon didn't say](https://github.com/ubilab-escape/ai-server/tree/master/Puzzle%202%20Simon) puzzle in order to shut it down.

 Once the puzzle is solved a big red button turns ON.
 Once the participants press it, the escape room has been completely solved.